markcmiller86/hdf5stuff/compression_stuff/README.md

   * The purpose is to compare time and compression of the data via HDF5 to standard command-line tools.
-  * There is a set of arguments to `h5zip` that are the same as for `gendata` to specify the size and shape of the array in the binary disk file that it reads.
+  * There is a set of arguments to `h5zip` that are the same as for `gendata` to specify the size and shape of the array in the binary disk file that it reads to then instantiate as an HDF5 dataset.

+### To Do
+* Test with different versions of HDF5 library
+* Test with Quincy's `hyperslab_updates` branch on bitbucket
+* Test effect of chunk buffering controls